 Kamari Home

-The construction is developed around a central courtyard, with a small cisterna to introduce the element of water in there and a wood oven to bake bread and pizza, protected from all winds.
-The two blocks of dining – kitchen and living area are set in a symmetrical order, heretically perhaps creating a V, with the criteria to best positioned in relation to natural light and the views both southwest and northwest.
-The corridor that unites them is arched as a reference to the arched chapels spread all over the Cycladic landscape.
-It is high so that the heat from the interior of the house is gathered there and is naturally ventilated by the two small windows placed for this purpose on the north and south wall of it.
+The house is designed around a central courtyard, featuring a small cistern to introduce water into the space, as well as a wood-fired oven for baking bread and pizza, sheltered from all winds.
+The two blocks of the dining-kitchen and living areas are arranged in a symmetrical order, albeit somewhat unorthodoxly in a V-shape, with the aim of achieving optimal placement in relation to natural light and views both to the southwest and northwest.
+The corridor that connects them is arched, reminiscent of the arched chapels scattered throughout the Cycladic landscape.
+It is also high so that the heat generated by the interior of the house can be collected and naturally ventilated by the two small windows placed for this purpose on the north and south walls.

-As always, local stone is the dominant element and the way it is built reflects the tradition and the wisdom of local architecture.
-The construction will incorporate marble elements, as was done in many houses and monasteries of the island from antiquity.
+As always, local stone is the predominant feature, and its construction reflects the wisdom and tradition of the local architecture.
+The construction will incorporate marble elements, as was done in numerous homes and monasteries on the island since ancient times.